 - subjecting a person or group of persons to unwanted physical contact or threat of such;

-- engaging in a course of conduct, including following the person without proper authority, under circumstances which demonstrate intent to place the other person in reasonable fear of bodily injury or to cause the other person substantial emotional distress (see AD-12);
+engaging in a course of conduct, including following the person without proper authority (e.g., stalking), under circumstances which would cause a reasonable person to fear for his or her safety or the safety of others or to suffer emotional distress.

 5. FIRE SAFETY VIOLATIONS: Tampering with fire or other safety equipment or setting unauthorized fires.

-It is also a violation of the residence hall contract for a student to be in the presence of the presence of the use of illegal drugs or if under 21 years of age, alcohol, in any residential area (also see http://www.hfs.psu.edu/housing/undergraduates/tcrsreshalls.shtml#policies )
+It is also a violation of the residence hall contract for a student to be in the presence of alcohol and/or illegal drugs in any residential area (also see http://www.hfs.psu.edu/housing/undergraduates/tcrsreshalls.shtml#policies )

 7. FALSE INFORMATION: Intentionally providing false or inaccurate information or records to University or local authorities.
 Providing a false report of an emergency, University rule and/or Code violation.
 Knowingly providing false statements or testimony during a University investigation or proceeding.